CD1010/fluent-ui-chat/README.md

-# A mostly Chat-GPT generated chat bot.
+# A mostly Chat-GPT generated chat app

 This was built using create-react-app.
 Chat GPT wrote the server and client chat UI.